 Masiosare, Spanish for “If [someone] would [eventually] dare” (Mas si osare).
 This poetic form is not common in Spanish, but is part of the Mexican National Anthem.
 For this, a lot of people had this name, because a lot of parents still believe that is a proper name.

 Notwithstanding Griswold, sisters: Notwithstanding Griswold (1759-1759) and Notwithstanding Griswold (1764-1835).
 Both were the daughters of Jeremiah and Sarah Griswold of Durham, Connecticut.
-(Source: Me)
+(More on Notwithstanding.)

-Robin Vee Strasser, born on 7 May 1945 in New York.
+Robin Vee Strasser, born on May 7, 1945, in New York.
 Soap opera actress born on the day of Germany’s surrender (at the end of World War II).
 Her mother had wanted to name her “Robin Victory in Europe Strasser,” but one of the nurses wouldn’t allow it and instead wrote “Robin Vee Strasser” on the birth certificate.
-(Sources: Me, Robin)
+(More on Robin.)

 Savior God Scientist Allah is the name of a 16-month old infant who died after falling from a seventh story window on April 20, 2006.

 Screaming Lord Sutch, born David Edward Sutch, leader of the Official Monster Raving Loony Party.